FAQ

 • Reduction in the number of redundant third party systems used to support processes.

-• The over arching goal of this project is process improvement.
-The impact may be felt by some more than others depending on your role and the work that you do.
-No system will replace our people but it may change the work that we do and how we do it.
-There will be a detailed training plan that will include a variety of training tools and methods.
-Training and documentation will be available to ensure that the community is knowledgeable about the new tools and processes and has the skills and resources to effectively navigate their work.
+• The overarching goal of this project is process improvement.
+No system will replace our people, but it will change the way we do our work in various ways.
+Training and help materials will be available to ensure that the community is knowledgeable about the new tools and processes and has the skills and resources to effectively navigate their work.

 • This website will continue to offer up to date information regarding the project status and opportunities to engage with the project teams.
 Check back throughout the project to learn more about what’s happening.